amihsan/quiz-app/README.md

 docker-compose.yml up --build -d
 ```

+Or follow the bellow steps:

+1. First disable the ci-cd-docker-aws-ec2.yml workflow. (for deployment)
-Or simply run the lets-encrypt-ssl.yml  workflow for the first time and then diasble the workflow. (valid email and domain required which needs to be set in frontend/.env)
+2. Then run the lets-encrypt-ssl.yml workflow for the first time and then diasble the workflow. (valid email and domain required which needs to be set in frontend/.env).
+3. Then enable the ci-cd-docker-aws-ec2.yml workflow again.
+   Now whenever you push to github it will automatically renew ssl certificates from letsencrypt and deploy the application.
+Both the workflow run automatically when push to github.
+Thats why lets-encrypt-ssl.yml workflow only needs to be run onetime before first deployment and then disabled.

 ## 🖥️ Local Deployment with Kubernetes and Minikube